donny444/soft-power/README.md

 ## Description

-This is my practicing fullstack website about soft power concept which has details on Thai soft power and its definition.
-Using knowledge of routing, authentication, API and NoSQL database.
+This is my fullstack website about soft power concept which has details on Thai soft power and its definition.
+Using knowledge of routing, authentication, API, ORM and NoSQL database.

 ## Tech Stack